VMC PAST PUPILS’ ASSOCIATION

 “This prompted me to call on my Mercy background and the Villa motto of Prize What is of Value, and I feel compelled to do more.
 This year I am studying towards a Master of Science in Child Language Sciences, which includes a thesis on Child Language Development across low socioeconomic communities within New Zealand.”

 The PPA Mercy Grant will assist Catherine with her University fees.
-The desired outcome from her Masters thesis is to shed light on the plight of thousands of young children who are growing up in poverty, and building a detailed data source for government to act upon – therefore creating meaningful change in our society and for the outcomes of our children.
+The desired outcome from her Masters thesis is to shed light on the plight of thousands of young children who are growing up in poverty, and build a detailed data source for government to act upon – therefore creating meaningful change in our society and for the outcomes of our children.

 “Being a Mercy woman means not turning away from those who need our help, particularly those close to home, in our own communities, no matter how uncomfortable we might feel.
 Mercy means helping the invisible become visible and bringing light to those hidden in the shadows.”